Ramcharanprc/Framework/README.md

 # Framework
-Building Framework with CRUD modules.
+Building Framework with CRUD modules in python.